varshavijay02/expense-tracker/README.md

 # Expense Tracker (Offline Desktop App)

+⚠️ Project Status: Work in Progress

+This project is currently under active development.
+Features may change, some components may be incomplete, and the architecture may evolve as the system matures.

 A desktop expense tracker that automatically imports bank statements, extracts transactions, categorizes them using a **TF-IDF + Logistic Regression classifier**, and displays spending insights.

 The application runs fully offline using **Electron, React, SQLite, and Python ML models**.